PF4Public/gentoo-overlay/README.md

-# gentoo-overlay
+# Personal Gentoo overlay
-Personal Gentoo overlay
+Use it: `layman -a pf4public`